-Color and chromogenic films have a remarkable tolerance to over-exposure, and often produce brilliant images even when overexposed by as much as 3 or 4 stops.
-B&W film is less tolerant of overexposure, but also sees a lot of benefits from over-exposure.
+Color and chromogenic films have a remarkable tolerance to overexposure and often produce brilliant images even when overexposed by as much as 3 or 4 stops.
+Black and white film is less tolerant of overexposure but also sees a lot of benefits from over-exposure.

 The reason film appears grainy is not because of the grains themselves, but the spaces between the grains.
 So by pulling film, you’re exposing the grains to more light, which means there will be fewer empty spaces on the negative.
 Pulled negatives typically have extra shadow detail, and are remarkably flexible when printing.

 Scanning pulled negatives can be difficult, however, as flatbed scanners, like the Epson V550 or V600, may struggle to produce high-quality images through dense negatives.
-Just like when capturing a dark image, the scanners have to increase their ISO to see through the negative.
+Just like when capturing an image in low light, the scanners have to increase their ISO to create a proper image.
 That ISO produces noticeable digital noise and reduces the amount of detail in the image.

 Images on pulled film also aren’t necessarily sharper than images shot at box speed.
 That’s because the reduced contrast can mean that mid-tones don’t appear to have as much differentiation from the black lines that make an image appear sharp.

-Overall, if you’re looking for clean, detailed negatives with a lot of detail in the shadows, the best move is to overexpose the negative by 1 stop.
+Overall, if you’re looking for clean, detailed negatives with a lot of detail in the shadows, the best move is to overexpose by 1 stop.